thabbott/PRACTES_HPC/README.md

 These two experiments provide the basis for a hypothesis:

-### Programs run faster if they compile to machine code
+### Initial hypothesis: programs run faster if they compile to machine code

 We are scientists, so let's test this hypothesis by collecting more data.
 Specifically, let's measure the time to solution in two other programming languages: Java (which runs on a virtual machine) and Julia (which is compiled to machine code).